Using A Calculator Starters:

 Using A Calculator Videos:

 TI-Nspire CX CAS overview: This is a PowerPoint introduction used to give teachers an overview of the TI-Nspire.

 Using a Calculator: Want to know how to use your scientific calculator?
 We thought this might be useful - here's an easy to follow, step by step guide.

 Using A Calculator External Links:

-Links to other websites containing resources for Using A Calculator are provided for teachers logged into 'Class Admin'.
-Subscribing to this service also opens up the opportunity for you to add your own links to this panel.
+Links to other websites containing resources for Using A Calculator are provided for those logged into 'Transum Mathematics'.
+Subscribing also opens up the opportunity for you to add your own links to this panel.
 You can sign up using one of the buttons below: